-The RoboSub Staff are identified with black "Staff" shirts.
+The RoboSub Staff are identified with "Staff" shirts.

-5.5.3 RoboSub Website
+6.5.3 RoboSub Website

-The official competition website is www.RoboSub.org/2024.
+The official competition website is www.RoboSub.org/2025.
 This website includes all official documents and a detailed list of the registered RoboSub teams.
 Helpful resources, past competition results, and other engagement opportunities can be found on this website.
 Information and documents are updated regularly, and it is the team's responsibility to check the website for updates.

-5.6 Data Sharing
+6.6 Data Sharing

-A Data Sharing project has been established for registered teams competing in RoboNation's RoboSub, RoboSub, and RobotX competitions.
-This project aims to increase collaboration between teams and to provide access to shared resources and test data to validate and debug the reliability and robustness of teams' machine vision algorithms.
-Access information is provided in the team registration process, outlined in Section 5.1.
+A Data Sharing project has been established for registered teams competing in RoboNation's autonomous competitions: RoboBoat > SUAS > RoboSub > and RobotX > This project aims to increase collaboration between teams and to provide access to shared resources and test data to validate and debug the reliability and robustness of teams' machine vision algorithms.

-For more information on Data Sharing, visit the RoboNation Data Sharing website: RoboSub.org/data-sharing.
+For the data sharing guide and more information on Data Sharing, visit RoboNation.org/data-sharing.